harvester/docs/docs/install/net-install.md

   - Net ISO Installation
   - BMC ISO Redirection
   - BMC Virtual Media
-description: Harvester Net Install ISO is a minimum ISO that contains only the OS binary.
+description: Harvester Net Install ISO is a minimal ISO that contains only the OS binaries.
 It's useful for some situations.
 ---